SimVascular/svFSIplus/README.md

    ------------------------------------------------------------------------------------------------
 ```

 All Fortan procedures located in a particular file will typically have a C++ implementation in a similarly named file.
 This was done to maintain a simple mapping between the locations of the C++ and Fortran code.

-Note that procedures are spread throughout the Fortan svFSI code with little or no use of the object orientation features providing by Fortran90.
+The Fortan svFSI code is implemented using a procedural programming paradigm where data is passed to procedures to carry out a series of computational steps.
+It makes little or no use of the object orientation features providing by Fortran90.
 This organization is reproduced in the C++ implementation so there are essentailly no class methods used in the core simulation code.

 C++ functions are defined within a `namespace` defined for each Fortran file.
 For example, the functions in `load_msh.cpp` are defined within the `load_msh` `namespace`.
 Some `namespaces` are named with a `_ns` suffix to prevent conflicts with function names (e.g. `read_files_ns`).